Use functional training to root out and repair these key causes of chronic pain and movement impairment.

-In this example, your hip flexion range of motion is limited on BOTH sides.
-The left side is WORSE than the right side, but neither side is that good.
+In this example, your hip flexion range of motion is limited on both sides.
+The left side is worse than the right side, but neither side is that good.
+At a bare minimum, you should be able to flex your hip 120 degrees for healthy hip range of motion.
+You’ll need more range of motion if you are practicing squats.
 Not only are your muscles imbalanced from side to side, but they’re also dysfunctional on both sides.
 Fixing the symmetry muscle balance won't be a complete fix.

 The problem is that you can't lift the weight of your own leg through a pretty minimal range of motion.
 You couldn't lift your own knee to your own chest if your life depended on it.

 And in some ways, your life does depend on it.
 What if you needed to step up onto a high rock or ledge to get over a big gap?
-What if you just wanted to step over your nephew's skateboard on the garage floor without breaking your neck (or the board)?
-Or if you needed to step over a large log to get away from a pack of hungry hyenas?
+What if you just want to step over your nephew's skateboard on the garage floor without breaking your neck (or the board)?
+Or, worst case, what if you needed to step over a large log to get away from a pack of hungry hyenas?

-Your body is a lot more comfortable when muscles get adequate challenge on a regular basis.
-Your body is a lot more comfortable when your muscles are capable of taking on new challenges!
+Your body is a lot more comfortable when muscles get adequately challenged on a regular basis, and are capable of taking on new challenges!

 That said, there are always limits to what your body can handle.
 You could probably get away with eating nothing but butter for a few months or years, but eventually your digestive and cardiovascular systems are going to want to have a chat.

-Our muscles are incredible at adapting to the demands placed on them.
-When our lives place varied demands on our muscles, our muscles respond to meet the challenge.
-As long as we don't massively exceed our muscles' abilities, our muscles gradually adapt.
+Your muscles are incredible at adapting to the demands placed on them.
+As long as you don't massively exceed your muscles' abilities, your muscles gradually adapt.

-If we never lengthen a muscle, it will no longer be able to lengthen without a lot of effort.
-If we never contract a muscle, it will be unable to contract with much force, if at all.
+Similarly, if you never lengthen a muscle, it will no longer be able to lengthen without a lot of effort.
+If you never contract a muscle, it will be unable to contract with much force, if at all.

-When our lives put us in positions where some muscles are squished and choked off from any blood supply, those muscles atrophy (it is not surprising that people who sit all day often have no butt muscles).
+When our lives put us in positions where some muscles are squished and choked off from any blood supply, those muscles atrophy.

 With many of us spending our waking hours sitting in chairs and participating in repetitive recreational activities, it's easy to see where dysfunction and imbalance arise.

-And, to be clear, someone standing with "perfect posture" all day long won't be better off.
-Being stiff and stuck in a "straight" position can be just as dysfunctional as being stuck in a slouch.
-If you can't flex your spine or touch your toes because you've been locked in "perfect posture" all day, you've still got problems.
+And, to be clear, someone standing in a false idea of "perfect” posture all day long won't be better off.
+Being stiff and stuck in a straight position can be just as dysfunctional as being stuck in a slouch.
+If you can't flex your spine or touch your toes because you've been locked in perfect posture all day, you've still got problems.